 Financial Disclosure: Paul Dayton has a consultant/advisory role with Treace Medical Concepts, Inc. (a company that markets the LapiplastyTM Triplanar Deformity Correction system), receives honoraria from Biomet and Zimmer, and receives research funding from Des Moines University.
 Sean Scanlan owns stock in Treace Medical Concepts, Inc. Joe Ferguson is employed by Treace Medical Concepts, which financially supported this study.
-Daniel Hatch is a consultant for and has equity interest in Treace Medical Technology, Treace Medical Concepts, and Amniox Medical; is an owner of/receives royalties from Treace Medical Concepts, Inc. Bret Smith has a consultant/advisory roll with Treace Medical Concepts, Inc. and receives honoraria from Smith/Nephew, Osteomed, and Mimedex.
+Daniel Hatch is a consultant for and has equity interest in Treace Medical Concepts, Inc. Robert Santrock is a paid consultant for Wright Medical Technology, Treace Medical Concepts, and Amniox Medical; is an owner of/receives royalties from Epic Extremity; and receives royalties from Treace Medical Concepts, Inc. Bret Smith has a consultant/advisory roll with Treace Medical Concepts, Inc. and receives honoraria from Smith/Nephew, Osteomed, and Mimedex.